olerass/presenter-first-android/README.md

 To build and run the projects you need both JDK 7 and 8 installed.
 This is a requirement of [Retrolambda][retrolambda] which is used to compile Java 8 lambdas to Android compatible Java 7 bytecode (see [Third-Party Libraries](#third-party-libraries)).
 If you use Java 8 to compile the code you must set the `JAVA7_HOME` environment variable and point it to the JDK7 location.
 If you use Java 7 to compile set the `JAVA8_HOME` variable and point it to JDK8.

 Android Studio has been used for developing with project sdk set to JKD8 and `JAVA7_HOME` pointing to the local JDK7.

-## Status
-Currently chapter 1 to 8 are fully implemented using Presenter First.
-Documentation and architecture diagrams are still missing but will follow.

-I will be comitting more projects as I get further into the book.
-Since I am literally doing the projects as I am reading I constantly learn new stuff and smarter ways to do existing things.
-Therefore, I will most likely make changes to existing projects just as often as I commit new ones.
-That's continuous improvement for you!

 ## About
 The Android architecture leaves a lot to be desired with regards to testability and separation of concerns.
 Presenter First is a variant of the Model-View-Presenter (MVP) pattern designed for maximum testability and in particular TDD.
 While originally intended for GUI-heavy desktop applications it can also be applied to apps.
 Doing so provides a clear and consistent way to develop any app guided by tests  from a simple single-activity calculator to enterprise apps with dozens of activities, database access, and third-party communications.